Green Prompting: Characterizing Prompt-driven Energy Costs of LLM Inference: Analysis Design

-\textbf{Input} The model’s performance was tested on three categories of input prompts.
-Based on findings from preliminary study, the focus was placed on three key tasks that demonstrated both high accuracy and efficient response times: question answering (Q\&A), sentiment analysis, and text generation.
-Each category contained 1000 questions from three databases, which was done to introduce diversity in the tested scenarios.
+\textbf{Input:} The model’s performance was tested on three categories of input prompts.
+Based on findings from a preliminary study, the focus was placed on three key tasks that demonstrated both high accuracy and efficient response times: question answering (Q\&A), sentiment analysis, and text generation.
+For each task, we used three datasets and sampled 1,000 prompts from each dataset to ensure diversity in the tested scenarios.

 In order to check more test case scenarios, we created a set of hyperparameters.
-The hyperparameter allow for a higher level of control over the inference/generated response.
-Prompt combined with a hyperparameter combination are sent to the model following JSON-format message.
+The hyperparameters provide greater control over the inference/generated response.
+A prompt combined with a hyperparameter combination is sent to the model following a JSON-format message.

-\textbf{Output} The collected data consists of model-generated answers paired with their corresponding prompts.
-To enable thorough analysis, we also recorded the energy consumption and inference latency associated with generating each answer.
+\textbf{Output:} The collected data consists of model-generated answers paired with their corresponding prompts.
+To enable thorough analysis, we recorded the energy consumption and inference latency associated with generating each answer.
 The data is organized by model and the dataset from which each prompt was sourced.
 Additionally, we saved all relevant hyperparameter settings for reference.
 We then analyze the recoded data alongside the input and response quality.

-\textbf{Experiment engine} The experimental setup consists of two primary components: the deployed model and a program designed to measure the energy consumption of the hardware.
-The energy monitoring program is activated each time a new prompt is sent to the language model and ceases recording upon the completion of the generation process.
-All recorded data, is subsequently sent to the database for further analysis.
+\textbf{Experiment engine:} The experimental setup consists of two primary components: the deployed model and a program that measures the hardware's energy consumption.
+The energy monitoring program is activated each time a new prompt is sent to the language model and ceases recording upon the completion of the output generation process.
+All recorded data is subsequently sent to the database for further analysis.

-\textbf{Control variables} This study investigates what factors influence energy usage of LLM inference.
-In order to achieve the most comprehensive results we study specific control variables, that can be highly indicative of influencing energy usage.
-The control variables were identified via an preliminary study of LLM deployments.
+\textbf{Control variables:} This study investigates what factors influence the energy usage of LLM inference.
+In order to achieve the most comprehensive results, we study specific control variables that can be highly indicative of influencing energy usage.
+The control variables were identified via a preliminary study.